 In the letter in which he announced his candidacy, he said he believes he is “able to win and govern with a democratic program different than the neo-liberal one that has done so much damage to Colombia.”

-While Vargas has yet to announce his candidacy, he expressed interested in becoming president since 2009, but abstained from running in the 2014 elections to support the re-election bid of President Juan Manuel Santos.
+Vargas has expressed interested in becoming president since 2009, but abstained from running in the 2014 elections to support the re-election bid of President Juan Manuel Santos.

 The vice-president and the senator are almost polar opposites in Colombia’s politics.

 While Vargas is the most prominent heir of a powerful Bogota dynasty, Robledo’s political career began with the youth movement of the now-defunct Marxist party MOIR.